Chaos-Taxi/Strength-Methodology/_posts/2018-11-16-Collaboration-vs-Negotiation.md

 cpt.
 Millers: Good joke is always a good argument.
 At least that's what watching Senate live has thought me.
 Let's try what you said.

 Pvt.
-Carbonic: Sir, it is not something that changed from your opinion very much.
+Carbonic: Sir, it is not something that differentiated from your opinion very much.

 cpt.
-Millers: I just wanted to see how you act in "100 push ups" level of stupid situations.
+Millers: Yes...
+I just wanted to see how you act in "100 push ups" level of stupid situations.
 You passed.

 Pvt.
 Carbonic: Oh...
 Did I do push ups for nothing.